Helpful-Places/dtpr-v2/README.md

 # Digital Trust for Places and Routines

-[Digital Trust for Places and Routines](https://dtpr.helpfulplaces.com/) is an open-source communication standard for digital technology that enables agency for people in the real world.
+[Digital Trust for Places and Routines](https://dtpr.helpfulplaces.com/) is a project that seeks to advance an open-source communication standard for digital technology that enables agency for people in the real world.
 We believe that by first enabling transparency and understanding, we can increase accountability and human agency so that there can be trust in digital technology.

 For an overview of the open-source communication standard, and our five year vision of what could be possible if DTPR is widely adopted, see our website at [dtpr.helpfulplaces.com](https://dtpr.helpfulplaces.com)